SBLG(1) General Commands Manual SBLG(1)

 Template for all modes.
 If unspecified, defaults to article-template.xml for -c, atom-template.xml for -a, and blog-template.xml otherwise.

-Emits the verion as sblg-xx.yy.zz and exits.
+Emits the version as sblg-xx.yy.zz and exits.

 file ...